thaisoli/-Logistic-Regression---Heart-Disease/README.md

-# Logistic-Regression-Heart-Disease
+# Classification Problem - Heart-Disease

-This study uses the Logistic Regression Methods to predict if a patient has a heart disease or not based on the data available.
+This study uses several methods to predict if a patient has a heart disease or not based on the data available.

 According to the dataset, the patient has a heart disease when target = 1 and not when target = 0.

+The methods considered in this study are: Logistic Regression, K Nearest Neighbors, Decision Tree and Random Forests.

 Columns Defintions: